About Rob & Robin – Boise Cover Band A Tasty Jamm

 Lead Vocals / Harmonies / Tambourine / Shaker / Harmony & Stomp Pedal

 I have been singing since I was 5 years old.
-I like to say Barbra Streisand taught me to sing because I got her “Greatest Hits Volume II” on cassette for Christmas that year (with my own tape player), and learned the whole thing front and back (back when there was a “front & back”), plus most every other Barbra Streisand album.
+I like to say Barbra Streisand taught me to sing because I got her “Greatest Hits Volume II” album on cassette for Christmas that year (with my own tape player), and learned the whole thing front and back (back when there was a “front & back”), along with most every other Barbra Streisand album.
 My dad was into Linda Ronstadt, so I learned all of her stuff, too.
 I made my mom drive me to the record store so I could spend my allowance on yet another record or cassette.
-Then along came Whitney Houston, Mariah Carey, Celine Dion, and lots of other great powerful singers.
-Once I learned the melody, then I learned and made up harmonies to everything.
-And I was in band and all the choirs I could fit into my schedule in high school.
+Then along came Whitney Houston, Mariah Carey, Celine Dion, I also discovered Heart, and lots of other great powerful singers.
+Once I learned the melody, I would make up harmonies to everything.
+I took band and all the choir classes I could fit into my schedule in high school.

-I started to play guitar in my early 20s, performed a few times, recorded a few originals, etc. After Robin and I got married, we started to perform as a duo at various locations.
-We have been playing together since 1994, have been in a couple bands but never felt like we were doing the stuff we wanted at the level we knew it could be done.
+I started to play guitar in my early 20s, performed a few times, and recorded a few originals.
+After Robin and I got married, we started to perform as a duo at various locations.
+We have been playing together since 1994, and had been in a couple bands but never felt like we were doing the stuff we wanted to do, at the level we knew it could be done.
 LOTS of bands seem to have the “that’s close enough” attitude.
 We wanted something more perfected and closer to our style.
-The ATJ project has been great, playing some of the same songs Robin and I had been doing for years, and now doing lots of new stuff.
-I love arranging the music to make it fit our style as well as compiling the medleys & mashups that we play at our shows.
-Music is a great therapy and I plan on doing it until I am a very old man, whether anyone is listening or not.
+The ATJ project has been great, playing some of the same songs Robin and I have been doing for years, and now doing lots of new stuff.
+I love arranging the music to make it fit our style, as well as compiling the medleys and mashups that we play at our shows.
+Music is great therapy and I plan on doing it until I am a very old man, whether anyone is listening or not.